OB285: From TEAM to Trials: Building Chains for the Novice Ring

 Lectures are released at the start of each week.
 The lectures are broken down by each skill, often in multiple parts.
 I have written objectives and then written instructions for each step followed by multiple video examples for each step.
 The videos are usually between 30sec to 2min long and are taken from training sessions of a variety of dogs.
 I rarely use voiceover in videos, but if it is added I have added/edited subtitles.
 At the end of each lecture is an overview summary with the steps quickly listed in order.
 Teams are not expected to complete all the lectures each week, especially if newer to putting the skills together.

-Laura Waudby (she/her) trains and competes in obedience, rally, and agility.
+Laura Waudby (she/they) trains and competes in obedience, rally, and agility.
 She was halfway to her OTCH with her UDX corgi, Lance, before his uexpected early retirement.
 She also has championship titles in USDAA and UKI.
 By day...(Click here for full bio and to view Laura's upcoming courses)

 If you have taken my ring confidence class, some of these topics will also look familiar!
 This class will continue working on those concepts, or introduce them to those new to it!